avifoxi/impj_ride4reform_fundraising_app/TODOS/march_17.md

 	- gauge and percent of progress, vizualization
 		- add bower gem to tie js to ruby env
 		- d3 / c3

+donation model --
+	architecture ---
+		although it hits the db more... i think rider.raised should be dynamically gen'd for accuracy and ease of maintenance

+root index page
+	- make anon buttons actually do something...